rickosborne/cascades/md/14-2-4-before-weather.md

 I perused the list, picking out two specific names: Ernest Dearborn and Mary Hamilton.
 Ernest, Mary, Jennifer.

+That clinched it.
+I wasn't crazy, but I knew specifics I had no reason to know.

+The confirmation was nice, but it led to more anxiety.
+What in the world do you do when you're stuck repeating the same flight over and over?

+I was not going down the Twilight Zone William Shatner route.
+Of course, the implication in that episode had been that the things he'd seen had been real.
+It was the experience that had driven him mad.
+So maybe that wasn't the best comparison.

+Either way, HDA training had not prepared me for this.

 After returning the paper to Simon, I tried my best to be nonchalant about taking my seat and picking up my notebook.
 I wrote down all of the names and seat assignments I could remember.